 - Fill the popover pans almost to top with the batter.

 - Transfer to the oven and bake on 450F (230C) degree for 15 minutes.
 Then turn down the oven temperature to 375F (190C) degree and bake for 30 minutes, or until the popovers are a deep golden brown on the outside and airy on the inside.

-If you use muffin pans, use every other tin so that the popovers have plenty of room to expand OR pour only halfway up with batter.
+I use these popover pans.
+If you use muffin pans instead, use every other tin so that the popovers have plenty of room to expand OR pour only halfway up with batter.

-* Put the strawberry butter in an airtight container and store in the refrigerator for 2-3 days.
+To save the strawberry butter, keep it in an airtight container and store in the refrigerator for 2-3 days.

-Recipe is from A Cup of Mai originally from Neiman Marcus Cookbook by Kevin Garvin and John Harrison.
+Recipe is from Neiman Marcus Cookbook by Kevin Garvin and John Harrison.